The 15 Best Montessori Science Activities for Preschoolers in 2024

 10. The Walking Rainbow Experiment

-This is another experiment you can use to explain capillary action in plants.
+This is an experiment you can use to explain capillary action in plants.

 Instructions